bytting/nostalgic-games/README.md

 # Nostalgic Games

-Collections of classic games from the old days, written in C++
+Collection of classic games from the old days, written in C++

 __Dependencies:__